 Idiot of the Year: Bernie Madoff

-At first it seemed like Kanye West was going to take this award after his VMA stunt.
+At first, it seemed like Kanye West was going to take this award after his VMA stunt.
 Then Tiger Woods had his life spill over and splashed onto the front pages of our newspapers.
 However, how do you steal billions of dollars and get off without a trace, and well…decide to continue?
-Despite stealing millions with his ponzi scheme, he ruined just as many lives.
+Despite stealing millions with his Ponzi scheme, he ruined just as many lives.
 And for his greedy ways, and thoughtless acts, he is this year’s biggest idiot.

 Dome Pondering Person of the Year: Chesley B. Sullenberg III

-Also winner of this year’s “Largest Fortitude” award, Sully’s heroics on the Hudson River showed great leadership, instincts, and poise.
-Responsible for over 200 lives in a situation where his was in jeopardy, Sully managed to effectively lead all passengers and staff out of the aircraft without any severe damage and one great story to tell.
+Also, winner of this year’s “Largest Fortitude” award, Sully’s heroics on the Hudson River showed great leadership, instincts, and poise.
+Responsible for over 200 lives in a situation where his was in jeopardy, Sully managed to effectively lead all passengers and staff out of the aircraft without any severe damage and had one great story to tell.

 Pay-Per-View Event of the Year: TNA Turning Point

-After spending most of the year presenting subpar events, Total Nonstop Action Wrestling (TNA) delivered after numerous front office changes on a very solid card, and two amazing match of the year contenders.
+After spending most of the year presenting subpar events, Total Nonstop Action Wrestling (TNA) delivered after numerous front-office changes on a very solid card and two amazing match of the year contenders.